 Did you learn you need to work on your mental toughness?

 Did you learn the Pacific Ocean is much colder than anything you have ever felt?

 Did you learn that being uncomfortable all day long is something you have to get used to?

 Did you learn that running in soft sand is a butt kicker?

-My advice is to look deep and why you quit.
-What was the moment or was it a culmination of events that snowballed on you?
-Most of the time, when people quit, they hit that moment of being physically exhausted with very little optimistic foresight to suck it up – and fail to see that this moment will end.
-This requires a strong WHY.
+My advice is to look deep and discover why you quit.
+What was the moment, or was it a culmination of events that snowballed?
+Most of the time, when people quit, they hit that moment of being physically exhausted with very little optimistic foresight to suck it up -- and fail to see that this moment will end.
+This requires a strong why.
 Why do you want to do this?
 You need to find that out.
 Then come to terms with it and say, “I quit because I was not prepared.”
 “I quit because I could not handle the cold.”
 “I quit because I realized being a SEAL was not for me.”

 The world would rather hear you say what you did and not make excuses of why things did not go your way.

 The fact that you even attempted something so challenging says a lot about you.
-Don’t let that drive to succeed at a goal die with this “learning experience”.
-We all have something in our life that we quit, or failed, or regret.
-You cannot live in the past and you have to drive on today and tomorrow with a new goal and work even harder this next time to achieve it.
-Man up – recognize you made a decision, live with it and grow stronger from it.
+Don’t let that drive to succeed at a goal die with this “learning experience.”
+We all have something in our life that we quit, failed or regret.
+You cannot live in the past, and you have to drive on today and tomorrow with a new goal and work even harder this next time to achieve it.
+Man up -- recognize you made a decision, live with it and grow stronger from it.

-I have BUD/S classmates that did not make it through training as well and many stayed in the Navy longer than I did, made Master Chief and Admiral even.
+I have BUD/S classmates who did not make it through training as well, and many stayed in the Navy longer than I did and made master chief and admiral even.
 Some became pilots after getting their college degree.
 Some joined the Army and became Army Special Forces.
-The thing you have to remember is you can let this one event of quitting rule your life and forever be a quitter, or you can say, “I am never going to feel like this again and I will succeed / never quit (again). “
+You can let this one event rule your life and forever be a quitter, or you can say, “I am never going to feel like this again and I will succeed and never quit [again]."